-One of the first traffic generating pieces of advice a blogger hears to get readers to their website is to get in front of new readers with guest posting on another blog.
+One of the biggest advice heard to increase website traffic is to get in front of new readers with guest posting on another blog.
 This is great for search engine optimization, domain authority, and publicity.
 What a whammy!
-So what is a blogger to do when multiple people start submitting different styles of content to guest post on your blog?
-Create a writing style guide, now.
+So what is a blogger to do when many people submit different styles of content to guest post on your blog?
+Create a blog writing style guide, now.

 We’ve been there.
-Bloggers and writers want to submit their content for backlinks, exposure, and a little extra money too.
-How awesome, you don’t need to create content to fill out your content calendar.
+Contributors want to submit their writing for backlinks, exposure, and money.
+How awesome, you don’t need to create all the blog posts to fill out your editorial content calendar.

 The guest post submissions don’t mesh at all with your website.
-Sure, you don’t expect everyone to sound just like you (that’s half the fun of writing, isn’t it?), but, darn it, you just can’t use this on your blog.
+Sure, you don’t expect everyone to sound like you.
+That’s half the fun of writing, isn’t it?
+But, darn it, you can’t use this on your blog.

-Not everyone will touch on topics or say certain words you want kept away from your brand but make the standards clear, consistent, and up front to increase the odds of your contributors guest posts will be accepted.
+Some contributors may write about topics or say words you don’t want associated with you.
+Make your standards clear, consistent and upfront so that your guest posts help your readers.
 Wouldn’t you like to outsource your blog posts and have less work to do?

-Any freelancers you’ve hired will be able to reference the writing style guide instead of contacting you with the same questions.
-How much time can you save by investing in the creation of your own writing style guide?
+Anyone you’ve hired can reference the blog writing style guide instead of contacting you.
+How much time could you save by investing in the creation of your own writing style guide?

-The blog is your home on the Internet.
-A writing style guide will help direct the house rules for all things surrounding a language, including the spelling, punctuation, and formatting of your content.
+Your website is your home on the Internet.
+A writing style guide will direct the house rules for the language used including spelling, grammar and formatting.
 Having these rules provide order among chaos and consistency among confusion.

-The writing style guide is created for the reader, not the publisher of these blog posts.
-Communications can be made clearer for the reader and consistent across the various content locations.
+The blog writing style guide benefits the reader most.
+Communications are clearer and consistent across the various content locations.

 The reader shouldn’t have to think about what you meant to say.
-Writing style guides are not intended to be a comprehensive document but do address the most common questions that may come up in a written piece of content.
+Writing style guides are not intended to be a comprehensive document.
+They do address the most common questions that may come up.

 Why do bloggers need a writing style guide?

-A writing style guide provides the consistent, quality content necessary to build trust and authority among readers.
-Whether you, a hired writer, or a guest blogger, everyone can understand the expectations of how a blog post, social media post, or an ebook should be presented to the readers.
+A blog writing style guide provides the consistent, quality content necessary to build trust and authority.
+You, a hired writer, or a guest blogger enjoy this standard.
+Everyone understands the expectations of how to write a blog post, social media post, or an ebook.

 There are many components that may be added or dropped as appropriate.
 Here are a few ideas to get started: